Dramaturgo/Distributed-Computing-with-Spark-SQL/assignments/module2-assignment2.md

 - 240613

+2. How large is our fireCalls dataset in memory?
+Input just the numeric value (e.g. 51.2)

+-59.6

-2. W​hich "Unit Type" is the most common?
+3. W​hich "Unit Type" is the most common?

 - ENGINE

-3. W​hat type of transformation, wide or narrow, did the 'GROUP BY' and 'ORDER BY' queries result in?
+4. W​hat type of transformation, wide or narrow, did the 'GROUP BY' and 'ORDER BY' queries result in?

 - Wide

-4. H​ow many tasks were in the last stage of the last job?
+5. Looking at the query below, how many tasks are in the last stage of the last job?

-- 2
+- 1